 - New Elementary and Middle School organized sports leagues

-- “12/7 Community Schools Model” offering services at schools 12 hours per day, 7 days per week
+- “12/7 Community Schools Model” offering services for families during expanded hours

 - New Parent University and other new/expanded parent programs